-Zelkova serrata (Japanese Zelkova) is a deciduous tree native to Japan, China, and Korea.
-It belongs to the Ulmaceae family, which also includes elm trees.
+Zelkova serrata (Japanese Zelkova) is a deciduous tree species that is native to Japan, China, and Korea.